domgiles/swingbench-public/README.md

 * moviewizard : Installs a series of tables that models an on-line movie store.
 It features a mix of rich data types with a mixed workload
 * tpcdswizard : Installs a TPC-DS like schema that is used to create a complex analytics workload
 * tpchwizard : Installs a TPC-H like schema that is used to create a medium complexity analytics workload
+* tpccwizard : Installs a TPC-C like schema that is used to create a heavy transactional workload

 To run any of the wizards either double click on the one of the wizards described above if you are running on a GUI with a file manager.
 Or run it from the command line with
 ```shell script